How To Force Delete A File in Windows 10 Or 11

 rmdir /q /s

-Use third party software to force delete a file
+Use third-party software to delete files

 Download and install LockHunter.
 It’s a free tool and works very well when all else fails, or you are looking for the least complicated fix.

 Doing it this way eliminates the need to do anything technical and allows you to force delete files and folders using a graphical user interface.